fredrikaverpil/weatherapp/README.md

 ### Debug

-In vscode, add a `.vscode/launch.json` file for Python/FastAPI:
+In vscode, create a `.vscode/launch.json` file for Python/FastAPI via its wizard, e.g:

 ```json
 {